Introduction

 On Unix operating systems a fallback settings file is consulted for some

 settings.
-This fallback file is located at /etc/rustup/settings.toml
+This fallback file is located at /etc/rustup/settings.toml and

-currently can define only default_toolchain
+currently can define only default_toolchain.

 Network proxies